vsbuffalo/x-ancestry/README.md

 ## Simulation code, simulated data sets, and analysis for *A Genealogical Look at Shared Ancestry on the X Chromosome*

 This repository contains the code and other materials for our paper **A Genealogical Look at Shared Ancestry on the X Chromosome*.
-See the [preprint on bioRxiv](http://biorxiv.org/content/early/2016/04/03/046912).
+A preprint of our manuscript is [available on bioRxiv](http://biorxiv.org/content/early/2016/04/03/046912).